edsonw/issues_spider/README.md

 # issues_spider
-crawl the github issues
-a smilpe spider
+crawl the github issues a smilpe spider used scrapy